bartonski/barton_juggling/thoughts_and_notes/juggling_theory.md

     * Learn as much as you can from each drop
     * If you don't know why you dropped, that should tell you that you're not paying attention to something
     * If you're dropping too much, back up to an easier step and get it perfect
+* Practice your juggling grip.
+* Try varying scoop size?
+* Feel where your hands are as you make the scoop, and use this as a guide when correcting throws (this is important, and should be higher up).
+* If you draw a right triangle with the base being the throw and catch points the height of the triangle is four times the height of a parabola with the equivalent throw angle.
+* When juggling clubs, you're juggling the center of gravity of the clubs.
+* Throw and catch happen in the tray plane, meaning that the forearm is paralell to the floor.